Apollo-Level2-Web-Dev/cow-hut-admin-with-auth/README.md

  `** In order for your assignment to be evaluated, it is essential to have a minimum of 20 meaningful commits.
 Please note that unnecessary commits will not be considered as part of the evaluation process.**`

 ## What to submit

-1. Your Github Private Repository Link
+1. Submit only your Github Private Repository Link to our website.

-2. Deployed Live Link (Vercel / Railway / Heroku or any other platform)
+3. Add Deployed Live Link into Readme.md file (Vercel / Railway / Heroku or any other platform)
    - `** Do not use a logger.
 It will not work on the free hosting platforms **`
 4. Must include all the routes into Readme.Md file.
    - `** You must follow provided API Endpoints  for creating routes.
 Otherwise, you will lose your marks **`

+### To continue to the next module, please submit only the link to your GitHub repository in the submission box.
+You can update your repository and  live link up until the deadline.
+As long as you include the live link in your README.md file, we will be able to easily evaluate your assignment.

-## You must follow the pattern given below to enlist your application routes in the readme.md file:
+## You must follow the pattern given below to enlist your application routes in the Readme.
+Md file:

   ### Live Link: https://example.com
   ### Application Routes: